 Recently, several of my friends have had their first babies.
-As I’ve been chatting with them and congratulating them, I’ve also been thinking about what advice I’d share with a new parent after having three kids.
+As I’ve been chatting with them and congratulating them, I’ve also been thinking about what advice I’d share with a new parent after having five kids.
 We had many friends share their parenting advice with us before Sunshine was born and I’m grateful for the things they mentioned to us.
 Much of it was solid, practical advice that has helped us in our parenting journey.
 And so here’s my attempt to pass along that gift to you.

 1. Take all advice for new parents with a grain of salt.